 Ironically, the ethicist who, in my view, comes closest to identifying the true locus of value for interpersonal morality is one who never intended to do any such thing: Friedrich Nietzsche.
 It is only Nietzsche, as far as I know, who locates the demand to respect the value of the other in the impetus to well-being of the other.
-In his Genealogy of Morals, Nietzsche posits that interpersonal morality arises from the self-affirmation (the 'will to power') of the weak, who develop moral principles that demand that the strong treat the weak with moral regard.
-The promulgation of these principles, says Nietzsche, allows the weak to gain some leverage over the strong.
-The question, of course, is how can an imperative issuing from the impetus to well-being of the moral patient (in this case, the weak) translate into an imperative for the moral agent.
+In his Genealogy of Morals, Nietzsche posits that interpersonal morality arises from the self-affirmation (the 'will to power') of the weak, who develop moral principles for the sake of inducing the strong to treat them with respect.
+The promulgation of these principles, says Nietzsche, gives the weak some leverage over the strong.
+The question, of course, is how can an imperative issuing from the nature of the moral patient (in this case, the weak) translate into an imperative for the moral agent.
 Nietzsche famously answers that it cannot, and this answer is the basis of his 'immoralism.'
 I wish to advance a different answer.

 But before doing so let us consider more carefully the legitimacy of the moral patient's demand to be treated with respect.
-The moral patient, we say, insofar as he or she is a caring being, makes an implicit demand to be treated with respect.
-Or to express it more precisely, the impetus to well-being that constitutes the patient's caring already entails such a demand.
-The demand is implicit in the nature of caring itself.
+The moral patient, we say, insofar as he or she is a caring being, makes an inherent demand to be treated with respect.
+Or to express this more precisely, the impetus to well-being that constitutes the patient's caring entails such a demand.
+The demand is inherent in the nature of caring itself.
 Caring is already a demand for respect of that about which it cares.
 In other words, the impetus to well-being entails the demand that well-being be advanced and not thwarted; to say this is simply to expand upon what we mean by the term 'impetus.'